 It’s that time of year again.
-With the Scotiabank Waterfront Marathon quickly approaching, along with the Toronto Marathon following in mid-October, this is a critical time of year to ensure your running legs (and rest of the body!) remain injury-free.
+Marathon time!
+It’s also time to ensure your running legs (and rest of the body!) remain injury-free.

-Whether you are training for the half or the full Marathon, long distance running predisposes us to develop injuries that are insidious in onset.
-With increasing both the frequency and mileage of your runs, it is important to be aware of ‘new aches and pains’ that are not settling within 24 hours post-run.
-As your training continues through the final stages of preparation before race day, seek the advice of your Physiotherapist if you feel you are developing some of these common running injuries:
+Whether you are training for a half or afull Marathon, long distance running predisposes us to injury.
+As you increase both the frequency and mileage of your runs, it is important to be aware of ‘new aches and pains’ that are not settling within 24 hours post-run.
+As your training continues through the final stages of preparation before race day, seek the advice of your physiotherapist if you feel you are developing any of these common running injuries:

 Ilio-Tibial Band (ITB) Friction Syndrome